 Hai 2 (17 Feb 1944 - 22 Feb 1944)

 A single 600 pound bomb dropped by a British B-24 Liberator bomber (86 Sqn RAF, pilot John Wright) caused severe damage, but U-650 managed to reach base at St Nazaire in France five days later.
 (Sources: Blair, vol 2, page 340)

 While outbound from St. Nazaire the boat suffered damage from aircraft attack, but made repairs at sea and continued the patrol.
 (Sources: Blair, vol 2, page 486)

 This boat was fitted with a Schnorchel underwater-breathing apparatus and sailed equipped with it in August 1944 but it was of course installed prior to that date.
 Read more about the Schnorchel and see list of fitted boats.

 4 Dec 1944

-Seeman Edgar Schmidt suffered an accident while in port and was unable to leave on the boat's last patrol (he served on the U-901 after recovery).
+Seeman Edgar Schmidt suffered an accident while in port, and the boat left for her last patrol without him.
+He was posted to U-901 when fit.
 Date is approximate.